 Vimeo Live – Vimeo includes basic email support with their Premium plan ($75 / month).
 However, this platform restricts phone support to custom-priced plans only.

-Ooyala – Ooyala offers an online ticket-based system with 16-hour response time for all users.
+Ooyala – Ooyala offers an online ticket-based system with a 16-hour response time for all users.
 For an additional fee, Gold support offers 24/7 support (1 hour response time) for urgent issues.

 To recap, this article has introduced a selection of enterprise video streaming solutions.
 In particular, we’ve reviewed key features, pricing plans, and more.
 We hope our feature comparison has helped you to narrow down your streaming platform options.
 Still not sure where to start?
 In that case, we recommend taking advantage of free trials when available.